 Well before we first closed our campus in March, our goal has been to ensure frequent, consistent, and informative communication with our staff and families.
 Over the summer, we communicated regularly with our Staff and we extended our Tuesday Note Home weekly school-year communication into the summer as well.
 This school year, we added a regular Friday letter from our Head of School to keep staff and families informed of evolving regulations, plans for reopening campus for summer camp and preschool, and plans and decision points for all grades for School on the Go and potential reopening the fall.
 Education has been a key component of our outreach.
-While still in school in early March, our resident parent expert in infectious disease made age-appropriate presentations to the different divisions of our student body to educate them about the coronavirus.
-She has since presented to our school community about mitigation measures and the importance of masking.
+While still in school in early March, our resident parent expert in infectious disease made age-appropriate presentations to the different divisions of our student body to educate them about the importance of masking.
 In addition, we have sent videos and held several virtual staff meetings and Town Halls for families focused on plans and protocols for reopening, including prevention and mitigation measures.